Law: The Elderly and the Law

 Autumn Term ONLY

 The legal test of capacity and its implications: the rules on when it is in their best interests to deprive someone of their liberty.
 The advantages of making a Lasting Power of Attorney for finances and health and welfare and/or advance decisions (“living wills”).
 The role of the Office of the Public Guardian and The Court of Protection.
 The Care Act 2014: Local Authority’s duties to assess and provide care: how eligibility for social care is determined: what constitutes social care.
-The Rights of Carers: safeguarding vulnerable adults.
+The Rights of Carers: Safeguarding Vulnerable Adults.
 Funding Residential, Community and Health Care and how to challenge the decisions of Local Authorities and the NHS.
+(N.B.
+If there is any interest, the course can be repeated)

 Class Co-ordinators